Norfolk Islanders: British settlement

 In 1786 the British government included Norfolk Island as an auxiliary settlement, proposed by Sir John Call.
 When the First Fleet arrived at Port Jackson in January 1788, its commander, Captain Arthur Phillip, ordered Lieutenant Philip Gidley King to take control of the island and prepare for its commercial development.
 King arrived there on 6 March 1788 on board HMS Supply.

 Norfolk King was born 8 January 1789 on Norfolk Island.
 He was the first child born on Norfolk Island.
-With his parents on aboard HMS Supply in March 1790, his name was recorded as "Norfolk King Inett" in the shipping muster.
+He left with his parents on aboard HMS Supply in March 1790, his name was recorded as "Norfolk King Inett" in the shipping muster.
 His parents were Lieutenant Phillip Gidley King and female convict Ann Inett.

 By 1814 the first penal settlement lay abandoned, until on 6 June 1825 a second penal settlement was established by Captain Richard Turton; it lasted until 1855.
 The town of New Norfolk, Tasmania was established with the evacuation of Norfolk Island in 1807–1808, named after their former home.